morris-lab/CellOracle/docs/tutorials/index.rst

 .. warning::
    In the input data preparation, we introduce how to prepare input data using some other libraries.
    But **the input data preparation notebook is NOT CellOracle analysis itself**, and we just provide an example how to leverage pre-existing tools **to prepare input data**.
-   CellOracle is not just pipeline that is made of pre-existing tools.
+   CellOracle is not a pipeline for scRNA-seq / scATAC-seq data preprocessing.

 Prerequisites